A queer Kac-Moody construction: Introduction

-Thus we see that queer Kac-Moody nodes are obtained from super Kac-Moody nodes by applying the Takiff construction, so to speak.
-And further, the diagram shows that queer Kac-Moody nodes can interact with each other in interesting ways.
+Thus we see that type Q Kac--Moody (QKM) nodes are obtained from super Kac--Moody nodes by applying the Takiff construction.
+Further, the diagram shows that QKM nodes can interact with each other in interesting ways.

-The other nodes are all of `Heisenberg' type, which means that $[\h_{\alpha},\g_{\alpha}]=0$.
-The diagram illustrates that they cannot interact as nicely with the other nodes under our integrability assumption.
+All other nodes are of `Heisenberg' type, which means that $[\h_{\alpha},\g_{\alpha}]=0$.
+The diagram illustrates that they cannot interact in interesting ways with themselves or other nodes under our integrability assumption; in particular their simple root spaces will generate nontrivial ideals inside of Clifford Kac--Moody superalgebras.
 (See Section \ref{section-connectivity} for further explanation and for the meaning of the dashed arrow).